Skip to content

 • Use cloud accounting software (Xero, FreeAgent or QuickBooks) to log income and expenses in real time

-• Photograph receipts immediately — paper fades, and lost receipts cannot support expense claims
+• Photograph receipts immediately, as paper fades and lost receipts cannot support expense claims

 • Maintain a mileage log recording date, destination, purpose and miles for every business journey